kobicna/HEYEX1-OCT-E2E-Downloader/README.md

 **Usage Instructions:**
 1. Download the macro script from the repository.
-2. Open the Excel workbook containing the patient records and execute the macro according to provided guidelines.
+2. Open the Excel workbook containing the patient records and execute the macro according to the provided guidelines.
-3. Execute the macro; ensure Heyex, the Heidelberg Spectralis imaging software, is opened in full-screen mode, alongside specific screen resolution and fixed pixel positions, for optimal performance.
+3. Execute the macro; ensure Heyex, the Heidelberg Spectralis imaging software, is opened in full-screen mode, alongside screen resolution of 1920x1080 and fixed pixel positions, for optimal performance.
-4. Follow prompts to initiate the download process.
+4. Follow the prompts to initiate the download process.
 5. Monitor progress and retrieve exported OCT scans upon completion.

 **Disclaimer:** This script is provided as-is and should be used with caution.
 It is recommended to review and adapt the code to suit specific requirements and ensure compliance with relevant policies regarding data handling and automation.